clunam/toayangfromme/README.md

 ---

 ## About the Project
 **Personalized Love Jar** is an interactive digital jar filled with love notes.
-Designed with care and warmth dari me, this project lets my ayang open a jar and pick notes for different moods, whether you're feeling down, angry, missing someone, or simply need a reminder of love. 💖
+Designed with care and warmth dari me, this project lets my ayang open a jar and pick notes for different moods, whether my ayang is feeling down, angry, missing someone, or simply need a reminder of love. 💖

 ### Features
 - 🎨 Beautiful animated jar with glowing effects